airyhq/airy/docs/docs/sources/sms-twilio.md

 ---
-title: SMS with Twilio
+title: SMS via Twilio
 sidebar_label: SMS - Twilio
 ---

 The Twilio sms source provides a channel for sending and receiving SMS using the [Twilio API](https://www.twilio.com/).

-This document assumes that you have already created a Twilio account.
+This document assumes that you have a Twilio account.

 ## Configuration